Be a part of the Central Kentucky Youth Orchestras!

 CKYO does not require you to be enrolled in private lessons prior to auditioning for CKYO, but once you have been placed in an ensemble and are attending rehearsals, you must meet the private lesson requirement.
 If you are not currently taking private lessons, ask your schoolteacher or email us at ckyo@ckyo.org to ask for recommendations.

 Yes, CKYO's classical and jazz orchestras are tuition-based and require a $20 application fee.
 Ensemble tuition comes out to between $15-$18 per week of instruction/performance.
-2025-2026 Tuition rates will be available in June when you receive your registration materials and tuition payments for the first semester will not be charged until August 2025.
+2026-2027 Tuition rates will be available in June when you receive your registration materials and tuition payments for the first semester will not be due until September 2026.

 However, CKYO is committed to the equitable access to high-quality music education and seeks to make our programs accessible to all students who successfully audition into an orchestra, regardless of their financial background.
 Need-based tuition assistance is available for all CKYO orchestras and we encourage families to apply, whether you are requesting full tuition assistance for the season or a $50 per semester assistance, all requests for tuition assistance should be applied for via the CKYO Tuition Assistance Application.